 The increase in hospitalizations and antibiotic use to treat COVID-19 may futher exacerbate AMR2, estimated to cause 10 million deaths annually by 2050.3 At Johnson & Johnson, we are a leader in advancing innovation that can potentially outpace AMR infections.
 From the lab to the last mile, we are committed to developing and responsibly deploying innovative technologies and treatments to combat the growing threat of AMR on multiple fronts.

-Resistant pathogens can cause outbreaks locally or be carried within and across national borders.
-While the impact and threat of AMR are global, the main causes and consequences of AMR play out differently in developing and emerging markets compared to developed countries.
-That said, three responsive strategies are critical in every context:
+Antimicrobial resistant pathogens can cause local outbreaks or be carried within and across national borders.
+While AMR can affect everyone, everywhere, the causes and consequences of AMR differ in developing and emerging markets compared to developed countries.

 Besides raising the awareness of AMR and stewardship with respect to the use of antimicrobials, three strategies to respond to AMR are critical in every context: